tuneboy2/Phone_Number_Generator/README.md

 [generator](generator): This is an Executable File and its used to generate the telephone numbers.

 ### Instructions
+- Fork this Repository
+- Clone your forked repository
+- Run the Executable File on your Terminal
+- Star this repository
 ## Author :black_nib:

 - **Oladapo Olatunbosun** <[tuneboy2](https://github.com/tuneboy2)>